makrasnov100/Static-Image-Noise-Removal/README.md

 # Static Image Noise Removal
 When you have many short exposure images with noise it a common to reduce noise by "stacking" images together.
-Usually programs such as photoshop and others use average stacking or median stacking as go tos however this simple program goes a step further and identifies the pixels in each image that are drastically above or below the average disregarding it altogeether.
-The result as you see below are relatively noiseless images.
+Usually programs such as photoshop and others use average stacking or median stacking as go-tos to achieve the effect.
+However this simple program goes a step further and identifies the pixels in each image that are drastically above or below the average disregarding them altogether.
+The result as you see below are relatively noiseless images with less images in the stack.

 ## Original
 ![](1_DowntownA_Original_Zoomed.jpg)